itswindee/SWE-3643-Project/readme.md

       flask --version
    ```

-   To view the Flask application, run the program.
+   To view the Flask application, run the program on PyCharm.
 You should see a warning message similar to this:

    ![alt text](images/img.png)